AnonymousPlanet/thgtoa/guide.md

 You obviously need an e-mail for your online identity and disposable e-mails are pretty much banned everywhere.

-Protonmail is a free e-mail provider based in Switzerland that advocates security and privacy.
+ProtonMail is a free e-mail provider based in Switzerland that advocates security and privacy.

 They're recommended by privacytools.io[^178].
 Their only apparent issue is that they do require (in most cases) a phone number or another e-mail address for registration (when you try to register from a VPN or Tor at least).